 The company determines the allowance for credit losses based on historical loss experience adjusted to reflect current and estimated future economic conditions.
 The company considered current and anticipated future economic conditions relating to industries the company deals with and the countries where it operates.
-In calculating expected credit loss, the company has also considered credit reports and other related credit information for its customers to estimate the probability of default in future.
+In calculating expected credit loss, the company has also considered credit reports and other related credit information for its customers to estimate the probability of default in future and has taken into account estimates of possible effect from the pandemic relating to COVID -19.